dcunited001/dcunited001.github.io/_posts/2016-07-17-diversity-is-americas-strength.md

 In December 2014, I interviewed with Instacart for a Rails job and several "shenanigans" happened.
 After the interview, I attended a Rails meetup, right down the street from their office.
 If I paid
-$2000+ to interview someone and I was aware they attended an event down the street, I might ask another employee to attend anonymously.
+$2000+ to interview someone and I was aware they were attending an event down the street, I might ask another employee to attend anonymously.
 I met one of the guys who ran the ABC show *Startup U*, who approached me and asked me questions.
 So, someone else knew I was there ... maybe.

 But there was someone who started one of those conversations that took an abrupt accusatory tone and involved racial topics.
 Basically,